-Biography: Megan earned her undergraduate degrees in Criminal Justice and Political Science, as well as her Master of Public Administration and Master of Science in Criminal Justice degrees from the University of Alabama at Birmingham.
-She entered the PhD program at UCR in Fall 2016, where she specializes in Criminology and Gender.
-Megan’s areas of research interest are drug use and identity, criminal decision making, and the framing of deviance and deviant behavior.
+Biography: Megan earned her undergraduate degrees in Criminal Justice and Political Science, as well as her Master of Public Administration (MPA) and Master of Science in Criminal Justice degrees from the University of Alabama at Birmingham.
+She began the PhD program at UCR in Fall 2016, where she specializes in Criminology and Gender.
+Megan’s areas of research interest include drug use and stigma, drug use and identity, social constructionism, drugs and moral panics, and qualitative methods.

 Contact Info: email@example.com